boosts sturgeon population

 Location: Fennville, Mich.

-Approximate cost of project: $220,000, which came from the Great Lakes Restoration Initiative.
+Approximate cost: $220,000 from the Great Lakes Restoration Initiative

-Key partners (public and private): Michigan Department of Natural Resources (DNR), U.S. Fish and Wildlife Service, the Kalamazoo Chapter of Sturgeon for Tomorrow and the Match-e-be-Nash-She-Wish Band of the Pottawatomi Indians of the Gun Lake Tribe.
+Key partners: Great Lakes Restoration Initiative, Michigan Department of Natural Resources (DNR), U.S. Fish and Wildlife Service, the Kalamazoo Chapter of Sturgeon for Tomorrow and the Match-e-be-Nash-She-Wish Band of the Pottawatomi Indians of the Gun Lake Tribe